TDG-Platform/docs/Image_Registration.md

 # Image Registration (image2image)

-The image2image task will remove misregistrations between two images.
+The Image Registration task will remove misregistrations between two images.
 It will attempt to find similar image features that are misregistered by up to 20 pixels and warp the source image accordingly.
 There is also an option to specify a warp boundary via a polygon shapefile.
 In this case, there is a full warp nested inside the boundary and no warp outside the boundary, with a smooth transition in between.
 The warped source will have the same metadata as the source and be output with the suffix “_radwarp” appended to the original filename.

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!